hetu-script/site-www/docs/en-US/syntax/index.md

 - Function are first class, you can use function as parameter, return value and store them in variables.
 - Function must be within a block statement (within '{' and '}').
 - Return type is marked by a single arrow ('->') after the parameters.
+- If a literal function is declared without a definition body, then it is deemed as a function type rather than an function definition.

 ```typescript
 fun closure(func) {